whatmakeart/whatmakeart.github.io/content/electronics/electrical-wire-basics.md

 ## AWG American Wire Gauge

 In the AWG system a smaller number indicates a bigger wire, so a #1 wire is much, much larger than a #30 wire.
 For every three sizes the cross section of the wire and its current carrying capacity doubles.
 12 AWG has double the current capacity of 15 AWG.
+Refer to wire guage table below.

+## Home Wiring

+In the United States, household wiring is typically 14 AWG or 12 AWG.
+This is commonly denoted by the outside installation color of yellow for 12 AWG and white for 14 AWG but that has not always been the case.
+Always check the writing on the insulation of a particular wire or measure it with [digital calipers](../making/how-to-use-digital-calipers.md) to determine it's size.

+## Electronics Wiring

+Electronics projects use much thinner wire than household wiring for DC circuits.
+For transmitting power to LEDs or motors often.
+16 or 18 gauge wire is more than sufficient.
+When hooking up small circuits to a breadboard, 22 gauge wire is often used.
+When using small wires over long distances.
+It's important to consider voltage drop, especially in DC circuits.
+Using a larger gauge wire can help with voltage drop over long distances by reducing resistance in the wire.

+## Solid vs Stranded / Multi-core Wiring

+A solid wire will have less resistance then stranded wire and has more structural integrity, but does not do well with vibration or movement.
+Solid wire is made up of a single copper or aluminum conductor inside the insulation, while stranded wire is made up of multiple strands of copper or aluminum inside the wiring insulation.
+Solid core wire can be attached to screw terminals directly with a secure connection, but stranded wire needs to be crimped into into a connector to have structural support and strain relief.
+If stranded wire is inserted into a screw terminal it will compress and become flat and not have a good connection.
+Stranded wire can also be soldered, but this often will wick solder up the strands, converting it to a solid core wire and negating the effects of the flexibility of the stranded wire.
+Wire.
+In any project that will have vibration or motion.
+It is generally better to use crimped connections rather than soldered connections unless the wire will not be moving.

+## Strain Relief

+Wires are flexible and will hang from the locations that they are secured.
+This is especially true where wires terminate with crimp terminals or soldered connections.
+Chords coming from devices also receive a lot of stress.
+It is important to add strain relief to these connection points to prevent the wire from prematurely becoming damaged.
+Sometimes it can be as simple as the wire insulation crimped in the crimped terminal.
+For power supply cords, there are specific rubber strain relief devices that can be put around the cord.
+For smaller size wires, [heat shrink tubing](./heat-shrink-tubing.md) can be used to add some strain relief to wire connections.

 ### Wire Gauge Table [^1]